Pueblos Galicia What to visit

 Accommodation in Betanzos

 • Rectoral de Cines: also a 15-minute drive from Betanzos, has a more quirky decor but good value for money.
-It also offers friendly service and quality breakfast.
+It also offers friendly service and a quality breakfast.

-» Fisterra (A Coruña)
+6. Fisterra (A Coruña)

-Fisterra is a pueblo known for Cape Fisterra which, for many years, was considered the end of the world.
+Fisterra is a pueblo known for Cape Fisterra, which, for many years, was considered the end of the world.

 Pueblos Galicia What to Visit Fisterra